s9b/wedding_company_backend_assignment/README.md

 - Migration Script
 - License

-Production-grade FastAPI backend implementing secure Organization CRUD with per-organization tenant databases in MongoDB.
+FastAPI backend implementing Organization CRUD with per-organization tenant databases in MongoDB.
 The system uses a master database for metadata and admin credentials, bcrypt for password hashing, and JWT for admin authentication.
 A migration script supports safe renaming of tenant databases.

 ## System Overview
 - Master database stores `organizations` and `admins` collections.